abdmert97/Ceng435/README.md

     * 4 is the code for "d" node
     * 30+(server node)+(client node)+0
   E.g. when "s" is server and "r3" is client, selected port is 30030

+  * link_costs.txt:
+    * Every message's rtt is recorded.
+The format is "connectionnumber"->"message number" - "rtt"
+    * Every links average rtt is recorded.
+The format is "connectionnumber" - "average rtt"